vamseeachanta/aceengineer-website/README.md

 Reference or starting github repo: https://github.com/XD-DENG/flask-example

-Create a website to include the following:
-- A website with barebones navigation
-- Website objective: To drive traffic for blender and physics based animations.
-- Get business

 Keywords: 3D animations, Physics based animations, subsea components for visualization, offshore engineering installation support, etc.